 “In hot summer climates like Arizona, keeping your home cool can be challenging.
 Closing blinds and shades before the sweltering midday and afternoon sun will reduce the amount of radiant heat entering your home to keep it cooler without your AC working so hard,” advised Garcia.

-If it cools off at night, open blinds, shades and widows to let the cool air in.
+If it cools off at night, open blinds, shades and windows to let the cool air in.
 Just be sure to turn off your air conditioner overnight so that if it kicks on, you’re not losing cooled air through the windows.
 Repeat this routine on hot days and cool nights to make your home more comfortable and reduce AC use.